giantswarm/releases/capa/v25.1.2/README.md

-# :zap: Giant Swarm Release v25.1.2 for  :zap:
+# :zap: Giant Swarm Release v25.1.2 for CAPA :zap:

 This release allows to have different node pools with different configuration to support legacy cgroupsv1.